I'm Claire-Madeline

 to celebrate ourselves with joy & reverence.

-I believe that taking interest in ourselves and in our work is our responsibility as humans and creators.
+I believe that taking an interest in ourselves and in our work is our responsibility as women.

 Today, I frame an M.F.A in Creative Writing from Sarah Lawrence College and an M.Ed in Counseling from William and Mary in my office, but I took road-less-travelled approach to these two degrees, homing in on a few core beliefs.